-The AMG has not been amended since the last edition of this guide, whereas the Pharmig CoC was amended in July 2013 and contains some new transparency obligations, which are, however, not very detailed.
-It might be questionable whether and in which way the undertakings will be able (and willing) to comply with these rules and what actions Pharmig and the undertakings that comply will take.
+The AMG has not been amended since the last edition of this guide, whereas the Pharmig CoC was amended in July 2014 and now contains even more transparency obligations, requiring detailed public disclosure of all transfers of value made to healthcare professionals and institutions, whereby individual disclosure is required for all transfers of value concerning events, donations and subsidies as well as for services rendered.
+The first year for which disclosure is required shall be 2015, which means the first disclosure regarding the new requirements will be due by June 2016.
+It might be questionable whether and in which way the undertakings will be able - as the required "individual disclosure" will conflict with data protection laws unless a consent of the respective individual or institution is in place - (and willing) to comply with these rules and what actions Pharmig and the undertakings that comply will take.